CricketBr/Crickets-Shorthand-Site/orthic_extended_clarey_folder/orthic_extended_clarey.md

 # Editor's Notes

 > The images are all to the same scale.
 The blue lines are aligned to the typing, *not to the shorthand*.
 This was the easiest dimension to keep consistent throughout the book.
 Note that the original shorthand is not always precicely on the baseline.
+>
+> For the Next Editor: There are exactly two heights of images.
+One shows just the baseline and one guideline above that.
+Cropping was done by eye, approximately half-way between typed lines.
+The tall one shows those lines, and also the preceding baseline and the following guideline.

 ```
 ![](assets/line-sample.png)&nbsp;